nanoporetech/epi2me-api/readme.md

   * ***instance_id***
     _62750_
     This is the App Instance which is already running on the metrichor platform.
-A list of these can be viewed on the metrichor.com Dashboard.
+A list of these can be viewed on the metrichor.com Dashboard or by using the API call listed later in this document.